mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

   cd qt5_shadow
   ```

-  * Call configure from new working directory in order to perform a shadow build.
+  * Call configure from the new working directory in order to setup a shadow build.

   With thread support: